 How does one deal with workplace bullying from higher ups within a system?

 Sadly we all face bullies in life.
-I believe strongly that people must.
-Stand up for themselves and so should you Your company should have an human resources department or mechanism to safely report that kind of misconduct.
-Once you do you should Know you’re not alone.
+I believe strongly that people must stand up for themselves, and you should here.
+Your company should have a human resources department or mechanism to safely report that kind of misconduct.
+Once you do you should know you’re not alone.
 More and more people these days are getting the courage to report workplace bullying—from the people above and below them.
 No one should be subjected to bullying behavior.

 What’s your best advice for undergrads hoping to work in politics/crisis management?

 Work in politics at a state level.
-Politics by nature gives you great experience in dealing with crisis, breaking issues, and people from all walks of life So it is great preparation for crisis work.
-So I say get involved in local politics—it’s a great way to make a difference and there is always something going on.
+Politics by nature gives you great experience in dealing with emergency situations, breaking news, and people from diverse backgrounds, which helps you add to the toolbox you’ll need to be a crisis manager.
+So I say get involved in local politics—it’s a great way to make a difference and be on the front lines of issues and events that are important to your community.